Reduce Airborne Allergens and Pollutants from Entering Your Home

 There are gaps and cracks in your home that fiberglass insulation simply fails to fill or prevent.
 Condensation on your windows can also increase the humidity in your home.

 Foam insulation is designed to fill all of the nooks and crannies, which in turn seals all the gaps and air leaks in your home.
 This effectively eliminates that nasty moisture and humidity wreaking havoc on your quality of life.
+It also gets rid of the possibility of allergens, pollutants, and dust getting into your home.

 “Spray foam insulation can be the perfect solution for reducing airborne allergens and pollutants from entering your home,” according to spray foam manufacturer Icynene.
 “By insulating with spray foam, an air-tight barrier is created in the home’s structure, preventing unwanted irritants from passing into the house through tiny gaps or porous building materials.”